 - a combination of radiotherapy and chemotherapy

 - other systemic anti-cancer treatments such as immunotherapy and targeted treatments

 Who to contact

 At your first appointment, we will tell you who your key worker is, and how and when you can contact them.
 Your key worker is usually a clinical nurse specialist (CNS).

 Your CNS is an experienced nurse who is able to provide expert advice related to your specific condition or treatment.
 They will take a key role in supporting your care and will be the central point of contact between yourself and your multidisciplinary team (MDT).

 Lung clinical nurse specialists

-If you cannot get in touch with your key worker, especially out of hours, please call the on-call oncology registrar at Guy's Hospital.
-Otherwise, visit your local GP or nearest Accident & Emergency department.
+If you cannot get in touch with your key worker, especially out of hours, and you are receiving treatment at Guy's, please call the emergency number 020 7188 3754.

 Your care will be provided by a group of experts called a multidisciplinary team (MDT).
 This is a team of doctors, nurses and other health professionals specialising in treating your type of cancer.
 You can discuss your care with them and ask them any questions you have about your treatment.
 Our team includes:

 These are specialist lung doctors who will arrange all of the diagnostic tests for you to confirm if you have a cancer or not.
 They do not offer lung cancer treatment but will refer you to the consultant oncologist who will take over your care.